 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Council that officer is the Assistant Director, Resources; - manage its affairs to secure economic, efficient and effective use of resources and to safeguard its assets; and - approve the Statement of Accounts.
+In this Council that officer is the Group Director of Operations: - manage its affairs to secure economic, efficient and effective use of resources and to safeguard its assets: and - approve the Statement of Accounts.

-The Assistant Director, Resources' Responsibilities
+The Group Director of Operations' Responsibilities

-The Assistant Director, Resources is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ('the Code').
+The Group Director of Operations is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022)' ('the Code').

-In preparing this Statement of Accounts, the Assistant Director, Resources has:
+In preparing this Statement of Accounts, the Group Director Operations has: